DCS Project Administrator

 2+ years of relevant work experience in international business development and project management/coordination (internships included);

-Excellent verbal and superior written English communication skills required; fluency in a foreign language is also preferred;
+Excellent verbal and superior written English communication skills is required;

 - Demonstrated ability to work in cross-cultural settings;